-manualPropagation If manualPropagation() is present in the display block, automatic propagation will be disabled in the interface.
-Instead, a button will be added to the header that allows propagation when clicked.
+- manualPropagation When manualPropagation() is present in the display block, automatic propagation is disabled in the interface.
+Instead, a button is added to the menu that computes propagation when clicked. - optionalRelevance When the display block contains optionalRelevance(), a toggle button is shown next to the menu to allow toggling immediate computation of relevance on and off.